Bad Nose Job: How to Fix Botched Rhinoplasty?

 Furthermore, people undergoing nose job surgery should follow pre and post-operative instructions and nose job aftercare provided by the plastic surgeon to ensure the best possible outcome.

 Rhinoplasty is a complex surgery that requires time and patience for the final results to become apparent.
-So it is recommended that patients not rush the healing process or become overly concerned with the initial appearance of their nose.
+Therefore, it is recommended that patients not rush the healing process or become overly concerned with their nose's initial appearance.

 How Common Are Botched Nose Jobs?

-The chances of getting a bad-nose job are relatively low, ranging from 5-15%.
+The chances of getting a bad nose job are relatively low, ranging from 5% to 15%.
 A small percentage of patients may require revision surgeries to correct unsatisfactory results.

 What Is a Revision Rhinoplasty?

-Revision rhinoplasty is a complex surgical procedure to correct unsatisfactory results or complications that may have occurred after a previous nose job.
+Revision rhinoplasty is a complex surgery that fixes complications or unsatisfactory results that may have happened after a previous nose job.

 How Long to Wait for Revision Rhinoplasty?

-The timing for revision rhinoplasty, or secondary rhinoplasty, can vary depending on the individual case and the specific reasons for revision.
-In general, it is recommended that patients wait at least a year after the initial nose job before considering revision surgery.
-This allows sufficient time for the nose to heal and for any swelling or scar tissue to subside, making it easier for the surgeon to evaluate the nose and plan for any necessary revisions.
+The timing of revision rhinoplasty, also known as secondary rhinoplasty, can depend on the person and the specific reasons for the revision.
+Most of the time, doctors tell patients to wait at least a year after their first nose job before thinking about revision surgery.
+This gives the nose enough time to heal and for any swelling or scar tissue to go down, which makes it easier for the surgeon to look at the nose and plan any changes that need to be made.

-However, in some cases, revision rhinoplasty may be necessary sooner than one year after the initial procedure.
-For instance, in case the patient is experiencing significant breathing difficulties or other functional issues, early revision surgery may be necessary to correct the problem and improve the patient's quality of life.
+But in some cases, revision rhinoplasty may need to be done sooner than a year after the first surgery.
+For example, if the patient is having a lot of trouble breathing or other functional problems, early revision surgery may be needed to fix the issue and make the patient's life better.

 Revision Rhinoplasty in Iran